 Common opening and closing expressions may include: common everyday greeting, such as Hello / Hi Good morning How are you?
 See you later Simple questions may include: questions related to personal / social matters How are you?
 Did you have a good week-end? questions related to workplace, such as What time does the afternoon shift start?
 Can I use the microwave?
-Casual conversations may include: conversation on topics relating to everyday life external interests, such as sport, weather, politics topics relating to familiar employment situations lunch breaks location of items other colleagues Turn-taking may include: body language, such as gesture, facial expressions asking questions: Can I say something? interrupting: Excuse me allowing another to have a say: Go ahead Polite expressions to open and close may include: common everyday expressions appropriate to the context Can I ask you something?
+Casual conversations may include: conversation on topics relating to everyday life external interests, such as sport, weather, politics topics relating to familiar employment situations lunch breaks location of items other colleagues Turn-taking may include: body language, such as gesture, facial expressions asking questions: Can I say something?

+- interrupting:

+- Excuse me

+- allowing another to have a say:

+- Go ahead

+Polite expressions to open and close may include:

+- common everyday expressions appropriate to the context

+- Can I ask you something?

 - Can I see you?

 - I would like to apply for...

-- I am ringing to inquire about the position...
+- I am ringing to inquire about the position ... -

 - Sorry to interrupt

-- Thanks for listening to me
+- Thanks for listening to me -

 - Thanks for your time

-Formal workplace related conversations may include: exchanges about work schedules leave entitlements workplace health and safety union matters workplace bullying interviews new job opportunities promotion work review / appraisal cold calling / telephone inquiries about jobs Simple requests may include: routine questions in the workplace Would I be able to have a day off?
-How do 1?
-Can you help me with this? request related to job applications Can I give you my resume?
-I was wondering if you had any positions.
-Instructions or directions may include: one or two step instructions to show how to operate machinery or equipment evacuation procedures fill in timesheets health and safety procedures location of goods and services advice on job application processes and requirements directions on completion of an application form Discourse markers may include: sequence markers first, second, next, then Supports may include: diagrams, chartsgraphic instructions / diagramslabels
+Formal workplace related conversations may include:

+- · exchanges about

+- work schedules

+- leave entitlements

+- workplace health and safety

+- union matters

+- workplace bullying

+- interviews

+- new job opportunities -

+- promotion

+- work review / appraisal

+- cold calling / telephone inquiries about jobs

+- Simple requests may include:

+- routine questions in the workplace

+- Would I be able to have a day off?

+- How do I...?

+- Can you help me with this?

+- request related to job applications

+- Can I give you my resume?

+- I was wondering if you had any positions.

+- Instructions or directions may one or two step instructions to show how to operate machinery or equipment

+- evacuation procedures

+- fill in timesheets

+- health and safety procedures

+- location of goods and services

+- · advice on job application processes and requirements - directions on completion of an application form